Project Management and Gantt Chart: How to use the Gantt view.

-Note: You can set up the project so that time spent recording can only be done on the project's tasks (No recording in the Timelog application of a project).
+Note: You can set up the project so that time spent recording can only be done on the project's tasks (No recording in the Timelog app of a project).
 In this case, the Others TS line will be equal to zero.
 To find out more, please read this FAQ: How to set up the Timesheet module to enter time spent on projects and categories.

 Comparison between estimated time and time spent with the Gantt view.
 Check time spent vs completed tasks and estimated time